-We are pleased to announce that the European Brain Council (EBC) has been selected to lead one of the 2024 EU Health Policy Platform Thematic Networks, focused Towards an EU Coordination Plan for the Brain.
+We are pleased to announce that the European Brain Council (EBC) had been selected to lead one of the 2024 EU Health Policy Platform Thematic Networks, focused Towards an EU Coordination Plan for the Brain.
 This decision underscores the growing importance of brain health and science in shaping EU health, social, and research policies.
+Over the past months, EBC has been actively working under the aegis of the European Commission’s DG SANTE to develop a Thematic Network titled “Towards an EU Coordination Plan for the Brain”.

 This Thematic Network aims to unite stakeholders from across the brain community to develop policy recommendations for a comprehensive European Brain Health, Research and Innovation Plan.
 Our goals are to enhance the prevention, diagnosis, treatment, and care of brain disorders, ultimately fostering a healthier and more innovative Europe – while socializing the concepts of brain health, brain capital, brain wealth and brain economy.

-We encourage the entire brain community to join us in this significant endeavor.
+We encourage the entire brain community to join us in this significant endeavour.
 Your support and collaboration are crucial to work towards positioning brain health at the forefront of EU policy health, social and research policy orientations.
 Together, we can make a lasting impact on the brain health and, thus, overall wellbeing of millions across Europe.

 What is a Thematic Network?